 Become a ‘Fan of the Jaffaman’ at Eddie’s Copywriting & Marketing Centre for more Eddie Infotainment TV sessions, blogs and tips on copywriting, marketing and business.

 2. Create Backlinks and website traffic!
-With social media use can drive large amounts of traffic and backlinks for your company website.
+With social media, users can drive large amounts of traffic and backlinks for your company website.
 Example: Write testimonials for service providers to get your link on their website.
 That’s a backlink.

 4. Promote clearance or special offers – Use it to promote special offers that are only available to members of your social networks.